 Achieving Strong Response

-The ways S&W has been able to achieve strong response and increase STVMOW’s revenue annually is through continuous programmatic and donor-trend analysis; list and segment testing; and the development of new campaign, program and marketing initiatives.
+S&W has been able to achieve strong response and increase SVMOW’s revenue through continuous program and donor-trend analysis; list and segment testing, and by developing new campaign, program and marketing initiatives.

 One of the challenges of working with St. Vincent Meals on Wheels is keeping the program fresh and innovative, which can be especially difficult in a competitive market for a mature mail program like theirs.

-We have been able to achieve strong response and increase SVMOW’s revenue annually through: continuous programmatic and donor-trend analysis; a strategic package, list and segment testing; and the development of new campaign, program and marketing initiatives.
+We have been able to achieve strong response and increase SVMOW’s revenue through continuous programmatic and donor-trend analysis; a strategic package, list and segment testing; and the development of new campaign, program and marketing initiatives.

-Those identified as “renewal only” donors are being mailed on a strategically reduced schedule this calendar year, ensuring that they are still being asked year-round during key campaigns while also minimizing costs.
+Those identified as “renewal only” donors are mailed on a strategically reduced schedule, ensuring that they are still being asked year-round during key campaigns while also minimizing costs.

 Here are some of the notable achievements we accomplished together: